 – You enjoy activities like hiking or visiting remote areas

-– You change your hotel / hostel all the time.
+– You change your hotel/hostel all the time.

-I always travel with This Exact Travel Backpack from Thule: it includes a 50L main bag + a 20L daypack which is great for day trips.
+I always travel with This Exact Travel Backpack from Thule: it includes a 50L main bag + a 20L daypack, which is great for day trips.
 I’ve used this backpack for months at a time, and it’s been great on my backpacking trips.
 I’ll probably use it for decades to come.

 5. Check the Weather at your Destination